bryantwong/shorties/README.md

 Ever wondered what Plato's "Republic" would be like if James Joyce had written it?
 Or if Plato had written Joyce's "Dubliners?"
 Or maybe if Jane Austen had writen Joyce's "Ulysses?"
 (We just really like Joyce.)
 Our idea was to generate short stories that were mashups of any two authors (or two corpuses in general) by using one corpus to generate a sentence structure for the story, and the other corpus to provide vocabulary for the story to use.

 ## How it works ##
-Using the scripts is a bit of a pain, since it's a bit hacked together, but if you want to try it out, feel free to clone the repo.
+Using the scripts is a bit of a pain, since it's a bit hacked together, but if you want to try it out, feel free to clone the repo!
 You will need [nltk](https://github.com/nltk/nltk) as well as your own Algorithmia API key.
-It all runs in command line - look at the bottom of each Python script to see what arguments are needed (we know it's messy!).
+It all runs in command line - look at the bottom of each Python script to see what arguments are needed.

 You want to run `corpus_to_tags.py` on both corpuses as this does our part of speech taggings, as well as generating counts for the frequencies of different part of speech.